 As part of an initiative by the Royal Colleague of General Practitioners to link practices with their local parkrun, Barrack Lane Medical Centre has become a parkrun practice.

 The aim of the linkup is to encourage active lifestyles to both patients and staff.

 If you are thinking about doing a bit more exercise the parkrun is a great place to start and it is free!
-You can walk, jog or run the 5k course at Christchurch Park.
+You can walk, jog or run the 5k course at Chantry Park.

 - It’s free and easy to take part

 - It will help to improve your health and fitness

 - Provides an opportunity to socialise and be part of a community